This profile is also available in French here.

 Ministry of Natural Resources and Energy (2019).
 Deeds Registry Performance Report for Quarter ending September 2019. http://www.gov.sz/images/Deeds_Performance_Quarter_ended_30_September_2019.pdf (Accessed 31 August 2020).

 Eswatini Property Review (2018).
 Local Real Estate Agents Form Association. http://www.barcodecreative.net/assets/files/Eswatini%20Property%20Review%20Vol%201%20Issue%203%20-%20Digital%20Issue_36pgs%20(R).pdf (Accessed 17 August 2019).
 Pg.
 14.

 Policy and Regulation

-The Constitution of the Kingdom of Swaziland formally recognises a dual land tenure system.
-The King holds more than half of the land, called Swazi Nation Land, “in trust” for the Swazi people.
-The remainder is privately owned Title Deed Land.
+The Constitution of the Kingdom of Swaziland formally recognises a dual land tenure system, with a dominant customary land tenure system.
+The King holds 60 percent of the land, called Swazi Nation Land, “in trust” for the Swazi people.
+The remainder (40 percent) is privately owned Title Deed Land.
 In 2013 a draft Land Bill was introduced.
-While steps had been taken to finalise both the draft Land Policy and the draft Land Bill, neither had been passed by the time Parliament was dissolved in June 2018 for the national elections scheduled for September 2018.
+While steps have been taken to finalise both the draft Land Policy and the draft Land Bill, neither have been passed.

 Amnesty International (2018).
 “They Don’t See us as People” – Security of Tenure and Forced Evictions in Eswatini. https://www.amnesty.org/download/Documents/AFR5587852018ENGLISH.PDF (Accessed 29 August 2019).
 Pg.
 5.